C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 In the previous example, the pattern rule in the number pattern is represented by the sign + and the number 6, that is + 6.

-Representations of number patterns are made using a variety of concrete and semi-concrete materials.
-In the following, the types of manipulatives listed below will be used as models to further the understanding of number patterns:
+Representations of number patterns are made using a variety of concrete and visual (semi-concrete) materials.
+The types of manipulatives listed below can be used as models to further the understanding of number patterns:

 • number pocket charts;